Quantum Internet: Technologies, Protocols, and Research Challenges: Quantum Internet Fundamentals

 where $\langle \psi_i | \psi_j \rangle$ is the inner product between the states.
 For pure quantum states—states that are fully coherent and not mixed with any probability distribution over different possibilities—it is $0 \leq F_{ij} \leq 1$, where $F_{ij} = 0$ means that the states are orthogonal to each other and $F_{ij} = 1$ means that the states are equivalent.

 \textbf{No cloning theorem:} The no-cloning theorem states that it is not possible to copy an unknown quantum state.
-More formally, there does not exist a universal quantum operation (unitary transformation) that takes any arbitrary quantum state $|\psi \rangle $ along with a standard ``blank'' state $|e \rangle$ and produces two copies of $|\psi \rangle$, i.e., there is no unitary operation $U$ such that for all $|\psi \rangle$ \cite{wootters82},
+More formally, there does not exist a universal quantum operation (unitary transformation) that takes any arbitrary quantum state $|\psi \rangle $ along with a standard ``blank'' state $|e \rangle$ and produces two copies of $|\psi \rangle$, that is, there is no unitary operation $U$ such that for all $|\psi \rangle$ \cite{wootters82},

 This theorem is one of the fundamental concepts that distinguishes the quantum internet from the classical internet.
 In classical systems, copying information is extensively utilized for various purposes, including assisting data transmission, error correction, caching, load balancing, and ensuring backup \& redundancy.